alturacode/billing-core/README.md

 - `Feature` — a capability your subscription unlocks (for example, `projects`, `seats`, `storage_gb`)

-Features are typically associated with products or prices via `ProductFeature`.
+Features are associated with products via `ProductFeature`.

 ### Subscriptions